kaydansky/mailing-list-library/README.md

 $mailChimp->addToList($listId, $emailAddress, ['FNAME' => $firstName, 'LNAME' => $lastName]);
 ```
 So every Provider will require the similar methods differing with the first
 function name only.
-E.g Aweber call will be:
+E.g, AWeber call will be:
 ```php
 $aweber = $factory->aweber();
 $aweber->lists();